92green/enty/packages/enty-docs/docs/api.md

 ---
-path: /schemas
+path: /api
-date: 2017-11-07
+date: 2018-09-03
-title: Schemas
+title: API
 ---
-Schemas are a way to describe to Enty the shape of your api responses and the relationships between your data.
-With this information Enty is able to normalize any response so that each entity is only ever stored in memory once.
-This means that when ever your refer to one of your entities you can be confident that it is up to date.
+The Enty API provides a standard way to bind your data fetching code to the normalizing process.

-There are two main types of schema: structural schemas and entity schemas.
+The API lets you declare groups of Promise returning functions, that are then converted to hocs that hide away all the normalizing and request states. u

 ## Structure
 Structural schemas describe the shape of your responses and let Enty traverse your data looking for entities.